'Over the wall' drainage project

 The geography of the coastline of West Sussex presents significant challenges for managing storm run-off following heavy rainfall.
 During winter months, particularly when ground water levels are high, rainfall run-off from the South Downs drains rapidly onto the coastal flood plain.
 This typically enters public sewers or piped (culverted) watercourses that drain via gravity to outfalls through the sea defences.
 These outfalls have a tidal flap to prevent sea-water entering into the drains.

 When the sea level is higher than the base of the tidal flap, the water in the drains begins to back up.
-To prevent flooding there needs to be storage in the drainage system to accommodate rainwater that would otherwise drain when the tidal flaps are not closed by high sea-level.
+To prevent flooding there needs to be storage to accommodate rainwater that would otherwise drain when the tidal flaps are not closed by high sea-level.

-Sea-levels are also predicted to rise by 1.15m between now and 2115 as the climate warms; as a consequence the period when the flap valves are closed and rainwater in the system backs up will increase significantly.
+Sea-levels are predicted to rise more than 1m between now and 2115; as a consequence the period when the flap valves opening is restricted and rainwater in the system backs up will increase significantly.

 Areas where excess rain water can be stored inside the defended coastline are very limited.
-The pressure to build new houses is also targeting some of the few remaining sites that could potentially be used.
+With pressure to build new houses targeting some of the few remaining sites with potential in our coastal communities.

 The growth of coastal towns over recent decades, in combination with the increased intensity of rain storms caused by climate change, has resulted in storm water flows entering the system at rates that exceed their capacity to drain.
 This has caused flooding of some coastal towns.